 Police Treatment Centres

 Police officers are very often the first responders to serious accidents and dangerous incidents, dealing with death, distress and aggression.
+They have to see and hear things that other members of the public would simply not be able to cope with.
 The Police Treatment Centres provide police specific treatment for any on or off duty injury.
-Whether it is a physical injury, or stress, depression, anxiety related, treatment and recuperation are provided to help them recover and aid their return back to work.
+Whether it is a physical injury, or stress, depression, anxiety related, treatment is provided to help them recover and aid their return back to work.

 Almost 4000 serving and retired officers attend one of the two Treatment Centres each year at either St Andrews, in Harrogate, North Yorkshire, or Castlebrae in Auchterarder, Perthshire.